elevenBeans/freeCodeCampHomeWork/readme.md

-##These are homeworks in freeCodeCamp
+## These are homeworks in freeCodeCamp

 + Random Quote Machine
 + Local Weather
 + A Wikipedia Viewer
++ Twitchtv
++ LeaderBoard
++ A Markdown previewer